WillForEternity/CircleCrossNN/README.md

 - `generate_image`: Creates random cross or circle images for training/testing.
 - `draw_line`: Utility function for image generation.
 - `print_image`: Visualizes the generated images in the console.

+## Network Architecture (easily tunable using `TuneCLI.c` or by manually changing the code)

+1. Input Layer: 784 neurons (28x28 image)
+2. Hidden Layer 1: 64 neurons
+3. Hidden Layer 2: 20 neurons
+4. Hidden Layer 3: 20 neurons
+5. Output Layer: 2 neurons (cross or circle)

+## Training Process

+1. Initialize the network with random weights and biases.
+2. For each epoch:
+   - Generate random training examples.
+   - Perform forward propagation.
+   - Calculate error and perform backward propagation.
+   - Update weights and biases.
+   - Adjust learning rate.
+3. After training, test the network on new examples.

 ## Implementation of Mathematics (i.e. Matrix Operations, Nonlinear Functions, Forward and Backwards Prop, etc.)